 CDs vs Savings Accounts Compared

-Depending on your needs and preferences, you may discover that one option is a better fit for you than another.
-To help you make a decision, read on for details on what these accounts offer and how they differ.
+Depending on your needs and preferences, you may discover that one option is a better fit for you.
+Read on for details on what these accounts offer and how they differ.
 Once you know the pros and cons of each, you will likely be better prepared to make a decision.

-To understand the difference between a CD and a savings account, it’s a good idea to first learn how each type of account works.
+To understand more about the difference between a CD and a savings account, it’s a good idea to first learn in depth how each type of account works.

 What Is a Certificate of Deposit (CD)?

 A certificate of deposit (CD) is a specific type of savings account that pays interest.
-You agree to keep the money on deposit for a specific term, which can range from a few months to several years, and you are promised a specific interest rate (usually but not always a fixed rate).
+You agree to keep the money on deposit for a specific term, which can range from a few months to several years, and you are promised a specific interest rate (usually, but not always, a fixed rate).
 CDs are also known as time deposits for this reason.
+A couple of points to note:

-The longer the term you choose, the higher the interest rate in many cases.
+• Generally, the longer the term you choose, the higher the interest rate may be.
 You may also find a promotional CD with a higher than usual rate.

-As noted above, you may find some variable rate CDs offered.
+• You may find some variable-rate CDs offered.
 With these, the interest can fluctuate with the market.

 How Does a CD Work?

-You, the CD holder, will be aware of exactly what this payout will be when depositing funds into the CD if it comes with a fixed interest rate.
-Once the agreed upon period of time is over, you can get your original deposit back in addition to the interest you’ve earned throughout the CD’s term.
-Or you can roll it over into a new CD.
+• When the agreed upon period of time is over, you can get your original deposit back, along with the interest earned and not yet paid out, or you can roll it over into a new CD.

-Again, it’s wise to choose a savings account with FDIC insurance to protect the funds in the savings account.
-If the savings account is held at a credit union instead of a bank, then the National Credit Union Administration or NCUA vs FDIC insures the money under similar guidelines.
+Most savings accounts at major banks offer FDIC insurance.
+If the savings account is held at a credit union instead of a bank, then the NCUA vs FDIC insures the money with similar guidelines.

 Someone might put money in savings to:

-• Save money for a financial goal or emergencies
+• Save money for a short-term financial goal

-• To separate the money they want to save from the money they want to spend
+• Separate the money they want to save from the money they want to spend

-3 Similarities Between a CD and Savings Account
+3 Similarities Between a CD and HYSA Savings Account

 1. Insured

-Typically, it’s not hard to find a CD or savings account that is insured by either the FDIC or the National Credit Union Administration (NCUA) which helps protect the money in those savings vehicles.
+Typically, a CD or savings account is insured by either the FDIC or the National Credit Union Administration (NCUA) which helps protect the money in these savings vehicles.

 2. Earns Interest